 Practice Plus Group works with its local NHS partners to offer NHS patients high-quality, rapid access to planned treatments across a range of specialties at their nine treatment centres across the country.
+The hospitals also accept both self-pay private patients and PMI patients, and the Group is looking to grow this activity.

 Delivery at Practice Plus Group